teojunda/tp/docs/UserGuide.md

 * `INDEX` refers to the index number shown in the displayed person list.
 * `NOTEINDEX` refers to the index of the note within a person.
 * `INDEX` and `NOTEINDEX` **must be a positive integer** 1, 2, 3, …​
+* If multiple indices are provided, they should be comma-separated.

 Examples:
 * `dn 1 i/1` deletes the first note from the 1st person in the TA Toolkit.